Ruta Sepetys: Salt to the Sea

-"Sepetys delivers another knockout historical novel...she excels in shining light on lost chapters of history and this visceral novel proves a memorable testament to strength and resilience in the face of war and cruelty."

-The New York Times added this in their review of Salt to the Sea—"Ruta Sepetys acts as champion of the interstitial people so often ignored—whole populations lost in the cracks of history."
-In June, 2017, Salt to the Sea was awarded the Carnegie Medal for stimulating empathy and solidarity.
+In their starred review, Publishers Weekly said: "Sepetys delivers another knockout historical novel [...] she excels in shining light on lost chapters of history and this visceral novel proves a memorable testament to strength and resilience in the face of war and cruelty."
+The New York Times in their review wrote: "Ruta Sepetys acts as champion of the interstitial people so often ignored—whole populations lost in the cracks of history."
+In June, 2017, Salt to the Sea was awarded the Carnegie Medal for Writing.

 The Fountains of Silence

-Sepetys' novel, The Fountains of Silence was released on October 1, 2019.
-It is set in Madrid during the dictatorship of Spain's Francisco Franco.
-The story explores the repercussions of war and the complexities of the dictatorship in Spain.
+Sepetys' novel The Fountains of Silence was released on October 1, 2019.
+It is set in Madrid during the dictatorship of Francisco Franco.

-One of the topics covered in the book is the lost children of Francoism, who were children abducted from Spanish Republican parents and given to families deemed "less degenerate".
-The number of abducted children is estimated to be up to 300,000.
-The stolen children were sometimes also victims of child trafficking and illegal adoption.
+One of the topics covered in the book is the lost children of Francoism, who were children abducted from Spanish Republican parents and given to families who supported the dictatorship.
+In their starred review, Kirkus wrote: "A stunning novel that exposes modern fascism and elevates human resilience."

 I Must Betray You

-As communist regimes are crumbling across Europe in 1989, I Must Betray You, published in 2022, describes seventeen year old Cristian Florescu's world in the isolation of Nicolae Ceaușescu's Romania.
-He must decide whether to be an informant or resist the regime.
-This book also won the Yoto Carnegie Shadower's Award for writing in 2023.
+I Must Betray You, published in 2022, follows seventeen-year-old Cristian Florescu in 1989 Romania under Nicolae Ceaușescu, who is blackmailed into becoming a government informant.
+The book was shortlisted for the Carnegie Medal for Writing in 2023.

 Adaptations

-Between Shades of Gray has been released in an unabridged audiobook by Penguin Audio, narrated by Emily Klein; and has been translated into 30 languages and sold in as many countries.

-It has also been adapted for film by Ben York Jones, directed by Marius A. Markevicius and produced by Chris Coen, Marius A. Markevicius, Žilvinas Naujokas, and Ruta Sepetys.
-The film is titled Ashes in the Snow and stars Bel Powley, Martin Wallström, and Lisa Loven Kongsli.
-It was released in Lithuania in October 2018, and released in the US in early 2019.
+Between Shades of Gray was adapted for film by Ben York Jones and directed by Marius A. Markevičius; it was produced by Chris Coen, Žilvinas Naujokas, Markevičius and Sepetys.
+The film is titled Ashes in the Snow and stars Bel Powley, Martin Wallström and Lisa Loven Kongsli.
+It was released in Lithuania in October 2018 and in the US in early 2019.

-Out of the Easy has been released in an unabridged audiobook by Listening Library and is narrated by Lauren Fortgang.

-Salt to the Sea has been released in an unabridged audiobook by Listening Library and is narrated by Jorjeana Marie, Will Damron, Cassandra Morris, and Michael Crouch.

-In 2017, Salt to the Sea was optioned by Universal Pictures for film to be produced by Lorenzo Di Bonaventura.
-The Screenplay was written by Scott Neustadter and Michael H. Weber whose credits include "500 Days of Summer," “The Fault in Our Stars," “Our Souls at Night," and "The Disaster Artist".
+In 2017, Salt to the Sea was optioned by Universal Pictures for film, to be produced by Lorenzo di Bonaventura and written by Scott Neustadter and Michael H. Weber.